Advanced Productivity Technique: Dynamic Checklist

 A dynamic checklist is a checklist containing an item that requires creating additional items while executing the checklist.

-It feels like such control lists were not widespread before the advent of software that allowed editing checklists digitally.
+It feels like such a checklist formula was not widespread before the advent of software that allowed editing checklists digitally.
 Paper, although capable of many things, has its limitations.
 So I usually practice this type of checklist in some to-do or project management app.
+There you can click a button and add or in our days even generate what’s necessary.

 Examples of Dynamic Checklists